rossbachp/awesome-container-tinkering/IMAGES.md

 A CLI tool for interacting with the Docker Hub.
 Get information about your images from the terminal.
 Docker's experiment to build a Docker Hub CLI tool.
 The intention of this project is to get user feedback and then to add this functionality to the Docker CLI itself.

+## ContainerD Snapshotter

+A [Containerd Snapshotter](https://github.com/containerd/containerd/blob/main/docs/snapshotters/README.md) is a component responsible for managing container image layers and filesystem snapshots efficiently.
+It provides a copy-on-write (CoW) mechanism, enabling fast container startup and minimal storage usage.
+Snapshotters support different backend implementations like overlayfs, devmapper, zfs, blockfile, btrfs, native vfs and erofs or non standard remote plugins like fuse-overlayfs, nydus-snapshotter and nix-snapshotter, allowing flexibility based on system requirements.

+### OverlayFS

+The standard overlayfs snapshotter in containerd uses OverlayFS to provide a copy-on-write (CoW) filesystem, enabling efficient storage and fast container startup.
+It layers image data dynamically, reducing duplication and improving performance.
+This is the default snapshotter for most Linux environments due to its simplicity and kernel-level integration.

+### DevMapper

+The [devmapper snapshotter](https://github.com/containerd/containerd/blob/main/docs/snapshotters/devmapper.md) in containerd leverages Device Mapper to provide thin-provisioned snapshots for container storage.
+It supports XFS and EXT4 filesystems, enabling efficient space usage and faster provisioning.
+This snapshotter is ideal for environments requiring persistent storage, strong isolation, and optimized disk utilization.

+### ZFS snapshotter

+[ZFS Snapshotter](https://github.com/containerd/zfs) is a containerd snapshotter that utilizes the ZFS filesystem to manage container images with advanced features like efficient snapshots, data integrity, and compression.
+It leverages ZFS's ability to handle large volumes of data and support copy-on-write (CoW) for optimized storage and performance.
+This snapshotter is ideal for environments requiring high reliability, data protection, and scalability.

+### Nydus snapshotter

+[Nydus Snapshotter](https://github.com/containerd/nydus-snapshotter) is a high-performance containerd snapshotter that enables data deduplication and lazy loading for container images.
+It uses a P2P distribution model, reducing storage and network overhead by loading only required data chunks on demand.
+This optimizes container startup times and enhances efficiency in large-scale deployments.

+### FUSE-OverlayFS snapshotter

+[fuse-overlayfs-snapshotter](https://github.com/containerd/fuse-overlayfs-snapshotter) is a snapshotter for containerd that leverages FUSE-based overlayfs, enabling unprivileged containers to use overlay filesystems without requiring kernel support.
+It improves compatibility in environments where native overlayfs is restricted, such as rootless containers.
+This enhances flexibility and security while maintaining efficient image storage and layering.

+### Stargz snapshotter

+[Stargz Snapshotter](https://github.com/containerd/stargz-snapshotter) is a containerd snapshotter that enables lazy loading of container images using eStargz format.
+It reduces startup time by fetching only necessary data on demand, improving efficiency in large-scale deployments.
+This snapshotter is ideal for speeding up container boot times, especially in cloud and edge environments.

+### Overlaybd snapshotter

+Accelerated Container Image (ACI) is a [containerd snapshotter](https://github.com/containerd/accelerated-container-image) designed for fast container startup by leveraging lazy loading and on-demand decompression.
+It optimizes image distribution by fetching only required data, reducing I/O overhead.
+This improves efficiency in cloud-native environments, especially for large-scale and high-performance workloads.

+At the heart of the acceleration is overlaybd, which is a new remote image format based on block device.
+Overlaybd backstore provides a merged view of a sequence of block-based layers in userspace and outputs as a virtual blocks device through [TCMU](https://www.kernel.org/doc/Documentation/target/tcmu-design.txt).
+It can be used for container acceleration by supporting fetching image data on-demand without downloading and unpacking the whole image before a container running.
+With overlaybd image format, we can cold start a container instantly.

+### NIX snapshotter

+[Nix-snapshotter](https://github.com/pdtpartners/nix-snapshotter) enables Kubernetes to use Nix store paths as container images, bypassing traditional image layers and registries.
+It integrates with CRI to fetch packages from a Nix binary cache or build them dynamically while maintaining compatibility with standard OCI images.
+This approach ensures fully declarative and reproducible Kubernetes deployments.

 ## Image Libraries

 ### go-containerregistry